Pathfinder 2e - The Ranger Handbook

 - : Most of the time you'll use Hunt Prey before you attack anything, which gets really annoying in fights with multiple foes.
 This saves you at least one Action in every encounter with multiple enemies, and Actions are expensive.

 - : Craft and place a snare in one Action.
 Be careful about which snares you use or you'll dump money into high-level snares multiple times per turn.
 But if you want to litter the area with low-level snares like Hampering Snares or Spike Snares.
+For some reason Quick Snares isn't a prerequisite for Lightning Snares in the Core Rulebook or in the first round of CRB Errata, but I assume that's an error and I expect that to be corrected in the next round of errata.

 - : Second Sting has the Press Trait, so it needs to follow a Strike.
 You're likely to use this after using Twin Takedown, so that's easy to satisfy, and since you'll have made two Strikes your Multiple Attack Penalty will be at the maximum so missing is likely.
 The extra damage is a nice consolation, but likely won't be significant because there are so few numerical damage bonuses in PF2.
 Runes of Striking and other runes which boost damage typically add damage dice, so this will porbably only aply your Strength bonus.